MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-beta-channel.md

 ### Bug fixes

-- [iOS] Fix a bug related to the `DefaultBrowserSettingEnabled` setting for Edge.
+- [iOS] Fix a bug related to the [DefaultBrowserSettingEnabled](/deployedge/microsoft-edge-mobile-policies#defaultbrowsersettingenabled) policy.

 ### New Policies